Tacos, Micheladas, Mezcal, and…?

 - Try fresh-squeezed juices with a variety of fruits and vegetables

-- Sample tamales and gorditas
+- Sample typical street food items like tamales, sopes, and gorditas

 - Top it all off with street stall ice cream

 Along the way on your walking tour of Guanajuato you’ll learn about the history and key sites in the city, ride a funicular train, and walk the pedestrian-only “callejon” back alleys of the city.
+See why more than 200 groups have come away talking about the great time they had on our Guanajuato tour.

 Who’s Running This Thing?